 It could be worth doing exercises to strengthen your ankles before you start your walk, as rolling over and twisting an ankle is going to put you out of action for a while.
-There are some you can do with elastic bands, though my physiotherapist suggested just spending lots of time walking over uneven ground.
-If you do twist your ankle, then the recommended treatment is RICE, standing for rest, ice, compression and elevation.
+There are some you can do with elastic fitness bands, though my physiotherapist suggested just spending lots of time walking over uneven ground.
+If you do twist your ankle, then the recommended treatment is RICE: Rest, Ice, Compression and Elevation.
 So you want to take the pressure off the ankle at first, and reduce swelling by keeping it cold, applying a compression bandage, and raising it above your body.

 The drug Voltaren can help reduce swelling too.
-Voltaren cream is recommended by some as a safer alternative, as it only gets to the problem area, rather than circulate through your whole body.
-But the active ingredient only gets absorbed so far, so is best for surface tissue inflammation and pain.
+Voltaren cream is recommended by some as a safer alternative than the pill version, as it only goes to the problem area, rather than circulate through your whole body.
+But the active ingredient is only absorbed so far below the skin, so the cream is best for surface tissue inflammation and pain.
 The painkiller ibuprofen has anti-inflammatory properties, so is a good choice of a painkiller to take on a hike, though apparently aspirin is the best pain killer for joint and muscle pain.

 I always take a length of Tubigrip when tramping.
 You can buy cut lengths from a pharmacy, and it comes in different diameters.
 You roll it over an injured area and it applies compression to help prevent swelling and reduce what swelling you do have.
 An alternative is an ankle sleeve or ankle brace, and while these may provide more support, as well as compression, they are heavier to carry and you can only use them for an ankle injury (ditto for a knee sleeve or brace), whereas Tubigrip can be applied in many ways.